What is a Youth Doula?

 What do I offer?

 I offer personalised care plans to all my clients.
-Care plans are 8 weeks long, but can be renewed if you would like to extend our work together.
+Care plans are flexible from 4-8 weeks long, but can be renewed if you would like to extend our work together.

 Your plan could include…